Here’s the deal with mealybugs on Succulent…

 It’s easy to kill mealybug problems on succulents with several different, affordable home remedies.

-One of the easiest substances to use for pest control is rubbing alcohol.
+One of the easiest substances to use for pest control is isopropyl alcohol.

 While you have the q-tip out go ahead and treat the nooks and crannies.